 Use of autotransformers in delta networks

-The use of an autotransformer should be especially tested in all countries with delta networks, including e.g. North America, Japan, Korea, Taiwan and others.
-Problems can arise here due to the specific network forms and their earthing possibilities.
-The sketch below shows and describes a number of faults.
-The blue diagram shows the customer’s network and the black diagram the autotransformer.
+The use of an autotransformer should be particularly checked in all countries with delta grids, such as North America, Japan, Korea, Taiwan and others.
+Problems can arise here due to the specific grid shapes and their earthing options.
+The diagram below illustrates and describes some fault cases.
+The blue diagram shows the customer’s grid and the black diagram shows the autotransformer.

-We would be pleased to advise you in more detail.
+We will be happy to advise you in more detail.

-1. Failure of a primary-side phase.
+1. failure of a phase on the primary side.
 Here the star point can reach a higher potential in an uncontrolled manner.
-This can lead to the destruction of the consumers and the transformer.
+This can lead to the destruction of the loads and the transformer.

-3. Network form: Corner grounded delta.
-This is also a typical network form in North America and Asia.
-Here, 3-core cables are mostly used, whereby the green/yellow wire is used simultaneously for the outer conductor.
-This should not be confused with the cables used in European countries for single-phase networks!
+3rd net shape: Corner grounded delta.
+Also typical mains form in North America and Asia.
+Here, 3-wire cables are usually used, with the green/yellow wire also being used for the outer conductor.
+Under no circumstances should this be confused with the cables used in European countries for single-phase networks!

-4. In many applications the neutral conductor of the transformer is grounded.
-This is sometimes required in different standards and regulations.
+4 In many applications, the neutral conductor of the transformer is earthed.
+This is sometimes also required in various standards and regulations.
 This earth connection would then have a direct contact to the “center tap grounded” or “corner grounded” point and thus a short circuit to the outer conductor!

-5. Consumers on the output side, such as line filters, primary switching regulators, frequency inverters (DC-links) are usually equipped with Y capacitors.
+5. output-side loads such as mains filters, primary switching regulators, frequency converters (intermediate circuits) are usually fitted with Y capacitors.
 These cause the same error as described in point 4.

 DO YOU HAVE ANY QUESTIONS?